 In your new Shopify store, go to Products > Add product to create your first product listing.

 There’s a number of decisions we’ll be making on this page, so let’s break them down into steps.

 Write your product title and description

 Product pages are where customers go to learn about a product and decide whether or not to buy it.
 Details matter, and sharing the right information in the right way, from pricing to sizing, through text or visuals, can make all the difference.
-If you're not sure what to include, you can look at other online stores in your market for inspiration.
+If you're not sure what to include as you create your own online shopping website, you can look at others in your market for inspiration.